+herein.

-- A. The PUC will approve screening requirements and implementation into system planning that meet the Standards herein. - B. The PUC will approve annual reporting requirements that meet the standards herein. - FF.
-The PUC will approve a three-year performance incentive plan for Energy Efficiency and Conservation System Reliability Procurement. - GG.
+- The PUC will approve a three-year performance incentive plan for Energy Efficiency and Conservation System Reliability Procurement. - d.
 The PUC will order adoption of any other proposals supported by the Plan and consistent with Least-Cost Procurement, and all applicable statutes, rules, and policies.